How Do I Get A Project Started? (see forms and online submission requirements below to "start the clock.")

 There are numerous steps that your project has to go through in order to satisfy the State of NC laws governing construction.
 They are summarized below:

 Designer Selection - Time depends on size of the project, but this phase can take up to three months.

 Design and Review - Your project must be reviewed at each stage to ensure that it complies with the Building Code, UNCP Construction Guidelines, and NC Department of Insurance Guidelines.
 While on campus reviews usually occur within a couple of weeks from receiving drawings, these "Agency" reviews can take as long as three months per design phase, depending on workload.

-Bidding and Construction - Projects have to be advertised which typically takes three - four weeks.
+Advertising, Bidding, Award and Notice to Proceed - Projects have to be advertised which typically takes three - four weeks.
 Once bids have been opened, it takes approximately one month to review, award and process the contract.

 Construction - Construction time depends on the complexity of the project.
 We will discuss expected construction duration with you during the design phase.